Workington: Uppies and Downies

 Workington is home to the ball game known as Uppies and Downies, a traditional version of football with medieval origins in mob football or an even earlier form.
 Since 2001, matches have raised over £75,000 for local charities.
 An Uppies and Downies ball is made from four pieces of cow leather.
 It is 21 in in circumference and weighs about 2+1/2 lb.
 Only three hand-made balls are produced every year and each is dated.

 Football

 The town has a football team, Workington A.F.C., with its stadium at Borough Park.
 Formerly a professional football team it now competes as a non-League club.
 "Dronnies", a group of steel workers that had migrated to the town from Dronfield, Derbyshire, formed the nucleus of the original Workington F.C. in 1888.
 It was one of the first teams managed by Bill Shankly.

 Workington A.F.C. was replaced in the Football League by Wimbledon F.C. in 1977.

 Rugby League

-The town has a semi-professional rugby league team, Workington Town, based at Derwent Park stadium.
+The town has a semi-professional rugby league team, Workington Town, based at Derwent Park Fibrus Community Stadium.